 Moissanite is a beautiful clear gemstone that possesses more fire and brilliance than a diamond.
-Moissanite's story began when a meteor struck what is now Arizona thousands of years ago.
+It's story began when a meteor struck what is now Arizona thousands of years ago.
 Very small silicon carbide crystals resulted from this spectacular event.
-In 1893, Henri Moissan was sampling rocks in Arizona's Canyon Diablo when he discovered these crystals that were later named Moissanite.
+In 1893, Henri Moissan was sampling rocks in Arizona's Canyon Diablo when he discovered these crystals that were later named Moissanite in his honour.

-Charles & Colvard was the first jewelry company to reproduce moissanite and introduce it to the market.
+Charles & Colvard was the first jewelry company to grow this beautiful stone and introduce it to the market.
 Because of its rarity, all moissanite is now lab-grown and it is growing in popularity as an affordable, beautiful, and sustainable gemstone.

 Here are some common questions about moissanite.

-Compared to diamonds moissanite is very affordable, especially for sought after larger colorless stones.
+Compared to diamonds, it is very affordable, especially for sought after larger colorless stones.
 The benefit of moissanite is that it is an affordable, durable, and sustainable gemstone that will not need to be replaced.

 Maybe, more importantly, choosing moissanite allows couples to maintain their priorities and values while allowing them to design a beautiful symbol of their love and commitment to one another.